rtcharity/resources.eahub.org/content/learn/articles/faqs.md

 ### Does EA only recommend things that are ‘proven’ to work?

 * Effective altruism is about doing as much good as we can, which may include actions that are yet to be empirically proven.
-The aim is to find actions that exist on a scale between:
+We research actions that exist on a scale between:
     * **Cost-effective and evidence-based**, such as scientifically proven health care     interventions, e.g. anti-malaria nets, or vitamin A supplementation.
-    * **Uncertain impact, but with a very high potential upside**, such as conducting research to improve our understanding of disease, or advocating for policy changes that could improve the lives of many.
-These actions have a high expected value.
+    * **Uncertain impact**, but with a high potential upside, such as conducting research to improve our understanding of disease, or advocating for policy changes that could improve the lives of many.
+We consider these actions to have high expected value.

 ### Isn’t it obvious?